vasilakisfil/Introspected-REST/README.md

 Moreover, a request has unique properties, like URL params that need to be defined by a specific MicroType.
 As a result, if there is any inconsistency, it should be denoted at once.

+## Future Work
+It is obvious that after this Manifesto freezes people will start researching more on the introspected-based.

+We would like to give some guidelines towards that direction.